exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

+!!! note
+    Calling `expect` in the code above is not really suitable for production use.
+    In actual services consider using `CallerAddress` for better forward
+    compatibility.

 This transaction also sets the wallet balance to 100.
 To work with database,
 we instantiate `CurrencySchema` using `service_data` method of `ExecutionContext`.